Each degree program consists of the following elements:

 - English Composition - one course

-- Humanities - five courses (Fine and Performing Arts, History, Literature*, Religious Studies, and Philosophy) *Literature course may be taught in English or in a Foreign Language, in a course studying literature.
+- Humanities - five courses (one three-credit course in each area: Fine and Performing Arts, History, Literature*, Religious Studies, and Philosophy) *Literature course may be taught in English or in a Foreign Language, in a course studying literature.

-- Social Science and Business - two courses (Business, Economics, Political Science, Psychology, and Sociology)
+- Social Science and Business - two courses: Students take two three-credit courses in this area, with at least one course taken from Economics, Political Science, Psychology or Sociology.
+(Business, Economics, Entrepreneurship, Political Science, Psychology, and Sociology)

-- Science/Technology/Math - 3 courses (Computer Science, Mathematics, and lab based Science
+- Science/Technology/Math - three courses (one course in each area: Computer Science, Mathematics, and lab-based Science)

-- Diversity, Cross-Cultural, and Global Perspectives - 2 courses (Foreign Language, Business Economics, Business Law, Criminal Justice, Economics, English, Film, Fine and Performing Arts, Geography, History, Management, Mass Communication, Political Science, Psychology, Religious Studies, Sociology, Social Work, Speech Communication Studies, Women’s Studies)
+- Diversity, Cross-Cultural, and Global Perspectives - two courses (one three-credit courses in Foreign Language; one three-credit course shosen from the following: Business Economics, Business Law, Communication Sciences and Disorders, Criminal Justice, Economics, English, Film, Fine and Performing Arts, Geography, History, Management, Media & Strategic Communication, Political Science, Psychology, Religious Studies, Sociology, Social Work, Women’s Studies)

 - Integrated Core Theme - every student is required to complete one integrated core theme.
-An Integrated Core Theme (ICT) is a set of four courses based on an interdisciplinary topic (e.g. American Multiculturalism).
+An Integrated Core Theme (ICT) is a set of four courses based on an interdisciplinary topic (e.g. Violence or Identity).
 The ICT consists of a Humanities Centerpiece course and three integrated courses.
 The intentional connection of courses to a Humanities Centerpiece course is a unique feature of Iona’s Core Curriculum.
-As scheduling permits, students will take the Humanities Centerpiece course of their chosen ICT in their freshman or sophomore year.
-The Humanities Centerpiece course is developed and taught by the departments of English, History, Philosophy, and Religious Studies.
+The Humanities Centerpiece course is developed and taught by the departments of English, History, Philosophy, Religious Studies and Foreign Languages.
 The Centerpiece Course will introduce students to the “big questions” of the Integrated Core Theme.
 The centerpiece course should be instrumental in establishing an intellectual framework for the ICT.

 The requirements of the College core are ordinarily met by taking the prescribed courses.
 In exceptional cases, students may, according to the discipline involved, either substitute a higher level course or satisfy the requirement by demonstrating accomplishment of the goal of the requirement.
 The procedure for applying for an exception is explained in, “Adjustments to the College Core .”